alexispurslane/embryo-engine/README.md

 mind that I want my engine's graphical, animation, and similar capabilities to be able to match, and beyond that, I'm not going to worry about it, besides making the engine extensible so that it's a good platform for doing more advanced things if people want to.
-Everything is tradeoff between benefit and complexity, and for my limitations as an individual programmer, I've found that the graphics algorithms and similar capabilities of 7th generation games seem to be at the sweet spot of that tradeoff for me: any increase in capability
+Everything is a tradeoff between benefit and complexity, and for my limitations as an individual programmer, I've found that the graphics algorithms and similar capabilities of 7th generation games seem to be at the sweet spot of that tradeoff for me: any increase in capability